Product May Have Been Discontinued

 However, with 38% of the total calories in our example coming from fat versus just 24% from protein, some recipes may not be suitable for every animal.

-Hill’s Ideal Balance is a meat-based canned dog food using a modest amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Hill’s Ideal Balance is a grain-inclusive canned dog food using a modest amount of named meats as its main source of animal protein, thus earning the brand 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.